Information and communication technologies affect diversity and freedom

 All technologies create unintended consequences.
-Those connected to our gains in mobility are well known and serve as a reminder that we cannot create only those effects we intend.
+Those connected to our gains in mobility are well known (e.g. the combustion engine and its environmental effects) and serve as a reminder that we cannot create only those effects we intend.
 We apply our technologies in the highly complex realms of individual and social circumstances, as well as in those of natural and technological environments.
 And so it’s not surprising that our inventions create unintended effects, some of which we come to see as undesirable or negative.

 By increasingly submitting human life to technologically defined processes and systems, our ICTs reach deeper into our lives, systematically channeling them, and thus making them become more standard.
 Standardization leads to fewer options, and so to less choice and independence.
 Our ICTs also make our lives more transparent and accessible; not only for family and friends, but also for governments and corporations.
 This subjects us to diminished privacy and more control.
 Developments like these are affecting our degree of freedom.

 Currently, we seem not too concerned with corporations and governments channeling our lives and gaining access to our thoughts and activities.
 This is understandable, as for now, most of us are not exposed to the potential harm that can come out of undue corporate and government reach.
 When we can reap the wonderful benefits of a tool, we tend to have a hard time concerning ourselves with the potential dangers of that tool.